MAT555-Fall22/.github/profile/README.md

 We will closely follow the weekly schedule given below.
 However, weekly class schedules are subject to change depending on the progress we make as a class.

 Week 1.
+Week 1.
 Introduction.
 Framing a learning problem.
-Supervised learning.
-Simple linear regression.
+Explanatory data analysis.

 Week 2.
-Multiple linear regression.
+Simple linear regression.

 Week 3.
-Multiple linear regression continu'ed.
+Multiple linear regression.

 Week 4.
 Introduction to classification.
 Logistic regression.
 Multinomial logistic regression.